 2. In the Advanced Combine Rows dialog, check My data has headers if your range have headers, and select column name which you want to combine the duplicates and click Primary Key, see screenshot:

 3. And then select the column name you want to sum the values and click Calculate > Sum or other calculations as you need.
 See screenshot:

 4. Click Ok to close dialog, then you can see the duplicates are combined and the corresponding data in another column are added up together.
 See screenshots:

 Sometimes, you want to combine the rows based on duplicate values in another column, the Advanced Combine Rows of Kutools for Excel also can do a favor for you, please do as follows:

-1. Select the data range that you want to use, and then click Kutools > Content > Advanced Combine Rows to enable the Advanced Combine Rows dialog box.
+1. Select the data range that you want to use, and then click Kutools > Merge & Split > Advanced Combine Rows to enable the Advanced Combine Rows dialog box.

 2. In the Advanced Combine Rows dialog box, click the column name that you want to combine other data based on, and click Primary Key, see screenshot:

 3. And then click another column name that you want to combine the data, and click Combine to choose a separator to separate your combined values, see screenshot: